Vignetting

 Vignetting is often an unintended and undesired effect caused by camera settings or lens limitations.
 However, it is sometimes deliberately introduced for creative effect, such as to draw attention to the center of the frame.
 A photographer may deliberately choose a lens that is known to produce vignetting to obtain the effect, or it may be introduced with the use of special filters or post-processing procedures.

-When using superzoom lenses, vignetting may occur all along the zoom range, depending on the aperture and the focal length.
+When using zoom lenses, vignetting may occur all along the zoom range, depending on the aperture and the focal length.
 However, it may not always be visible, except at the widest end (the shortest focal length).
-In these cases, vignetting may cause an exposure value (EV) difference of up to 0.75EV.
+In these cases, vignetting may cause an exposure value (EV) difference of up to 3EV.

 Causes

 There are several causes of vignetting.
 Sidney F. Ray distinguishes the following types: